Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer Android Client (Unified API Version) v.
 4.0.0 or newer.
-* For Lightstreamer Allegro (+ Android Client API support), Presto, Vivace.
+* For Lightstreamer Server version 7.0 or greater.
+Ensure that Android Client API is supported by Lightstreamer Server license configuration.
 * For a version of this example compatible with Lightstreamer Android Client API version 1.x, please refer to [this branch](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/tree/for-client-1).